My Love Is Your Love: Singles

 The title track, "My Love Is Your Love" was the fourth single from the album, released on May 31, 1999.
 It was a massive hit worldwide, becoming another signature song for Whitney.
 The single was released in each European country around June 1999, prior to the United States.
 Upon release, the song was popular immediately across the continent, and became a bigger hit during the European leg of her My Love Is Your Love World Tour.
 In the UK, it peaked at number two on July 3.
 The single sold 525,000 copies there, becoming the twenty-second best-selling single of 1999.
 In Germany, it peaked at number two and was certified Platinum for shipments of 500,000 copies by the Bundesverband Musikindustrie (BVMI).
 It also reached number two in other countries such as Austria, Ireland, the Netherlands, Sweden, and Switzerland.
 In addition, it peaked inside the top ten in Belgium, Denmark, France, and Norway.
 Eventually the single topped the Eurochart Hot 100 for a week, becoming her fourth number one single, and was positioned at number six in the Eurochart top singles list of 1999.
 In New Zealand, it peaked at number one for a week, becoming Houston's third number-one single after 1987's "I Wanna Dance with Somebody (Who Loves Me)" and 1992's "I Will Always Love You".

 Likewise, it was a hit in the United States.
 The song debuted at number eighty-one on the Billboard Hot 100 chart in September 1999 and peaked at number four in January 2000, becoming her 22nd top ten hit.
-In addition, it reached the number two position on the R&B singles chart, spending a total of thirty weeks on the chart.
+In addition, it reached the number two position on the R&B singles chart, spending a total of thirty weeks on the chart, becoming her longest charting single there.
 The single sold 1,100,000 copies and was certified Platinum by the RIAA on December 14, 1999.
 Worldwide it sold over 5 million copies and became her third-best-selling single ever, behind "I Will Always Love You" and "I Wanna Dance with Somebody (Who Loves Me)".

 "I Learned from the Best" became the fifth and final single to be released from the album on November 15, 1999.
 The song debuted at number 83 on the Hot 100 and peaked at number 27.
 It reached number 13 on the R&B chart.
 According to SoundScan, the single sold 352,000 units in the US alone.
 Outside the US, it reached the top 40 in the Netherlands, Sweden, and Switzerland., number 19 in the UK with 95,000 units sold, number 6 in Finland number 8 in Spain, and hit the top spot in both Romania and Poland.